curl/curl/docs/libcurl/opts/CURLINFO_LOCAL_PORT.md

 Pass a pointer to a long to receive the local port number of the most recent connection done with this **curl** handle.

+If the connection was done using QUIC, the port number is a UDP port number, otherwise it is a TCP port number.

 # %PROTOCOLS%